nwg-piotr/nwg-launchers/README.md

 ```

 You may use as many templates as you need, with the `-t` argument.
 All of them must be placed in the config directory.

+The style sheet makes the buttons look similar to `nwggrid`.
+You can customize them as well.